SmokinCaterpillar/pypet/doc/source/examples.rst

 Examples
 =====================

-Here you can find some example code how to use the *pyPET*.
+Here you can find some example code how to use the *pypet*.

 .. toctree::
     examplesdoc/example_01